An extended Knowledge Compilation Map for Conditional Preference Statements-based and Generalized Additive Utilities-based Languages: Languages

 We write $ α : w ≥ w' $ when $ V $ is empty, and $ w ≥ w' $ when $ V $ is empty and $ α = ⊤ $.
 Note that we reserve the symbol $ ≥ $ for conditional preference statements, whereas ``curly'' symbols $ ≻ $, $ ⊁ $, $ ≽ $, $ ⋡ $ are used to represent relations over the set of alternatives.

 In the remainder of this section, we present various sublanguages of §CP§.
-Some are defined by imposing various simple syntactical restrictions on the formulas, two are languages which have been well studied (CP-nets and lexicographic preference trees); we close the section by introducing a new, parameterised class of sublanguages of §CP§\ which have interesting properties, as will be shown in subsequent subsections.
+Some are defined by imposing various simple syntactical restrictions on the formulas, two are languages which have been well studied (CP-nets and lexicographic preference trees).